Cameron Alexander (alpine skier)

 Cameron Alexander (born 31 May 1997) is a Canadian World Cup alpine ski racer and specializes in the speed events of downhill and super-G. He made his World Cup debut at age 22 at Lake Louise in November 2019, and gained his first victory (and podium) in a downhill at Kvitfjell in March 2022.

 Alexander won the bronze medal in the downhill at the World Championships in 2023.

 Career

-Through December 2024, Alexander has twelve top ten finishes in World Cup events.
+Through January 2026, Alexander has eighteen top ten finishes in World Cup events, with one victory and five podiums.